A16z doesn’t invest, it manifests – TechCrunch

 - Bitcoin broke the $50,000 barrier, something that we wanted to talk about.
 Especially in light of Coinbase’s $77 billion valuation.
 Natasha walked us through some growth metrics, and Alex was sad that he isn’t already retired.
 Danny remains a full-on crypto bull.

-- And on the blockchain thing, Blockchain.com raised $120 million, proving that there is huge amounts of capital available for the guts-and-bolts tooling of the bitcoin world.
+- And on the blockchain thing, Blockchain.com raised $120 million, proving that there are huge amounts of capital available for the guts-and-bolts tooling of the bitcoin world.

-- Li Jin, who coined the term ‘passion economy’, has closed her debut $13 million fund for startups within the same category.
+- Li Jin, who coined the term “passion economy,” has closed her debut $13 million fund for startups within the same category.
 She joined other investors in our latest survey on the creator economy’s changing tides.

 - Off of $1 million in ARR, Circle has brought on $4 million in funding at a valuation north of $40 million.